pwn20wndstuff/Undecimus/README.md

 * [@jailbreakbuster](https://twitter.com/jailbreakbuster) for testing
 * [@Jakeashacks](https://twitter.com/Jakeashacks) for testing

 *This project is completely open source and it will be kept like it in the future.
-You can find it on [pwn20wndstuff](https://github.com/pwn20wndstuff)'s GitHub account and any kind of contribution is welcome*
+You can find it on [pwn20wndstuff](https://github.com/pwn20wndstuff)'s GitHub account and any kind of contribution is welcome.*